teacher-aj/HeschelCS/topic_00_HTML/README.md

-# Week 01: Front-End Web Development
+# Week 01: Introduction to Front-End Web Development

 Welcome to our first week of content!